rikyiso01/blog/posts/01-cv-as-code/post.md

 ### Filter

 Then the content of the YAML is passed to a program called [yq](https://github.com/mikefarah/yq) which takes a [jq-filter](https://jqlang.org/) as an input and returns a json with the filter applied to it as an output.

-Example of jq-filter:
+Example of a jq-filter for selecting a subset of elements in the database:
 ```jq
 .education |= [.[]|select(
     .studyType=="bachelors"